-Pailwaan’s Lead Lady Aakanksha Singh Didn’t Know How Big A Star Sudeep Was Until She Signed The Film
+Pailwaan’s Lead Aakanksha Singh Didn’t Know How Big A Star Sudeep Was Until She Signed The Film

 Pailwaan's lead actress Aakanksha Singh is making her debut in Sandalwood opposite Sudeep.
-While this is a dream come true for any newbie, this pretty lady apparently had no clue how big a star the Badshah of Sandalwood was.
+While this is a dream come true for any newbie, this pretty lady, apparently, had no clue how big a star the Badshah of Sandalwood was.
 In conversation with Times of India, she has revealed that until she agreed to do the film, she wasn't aware of Sudeep's work in Bollywood.
 She went on to say that she's glad to be a part of a humongous project such as Pailwaan.

 Explaining how she ended up doing Pailwaan, Aakanksha said, "Earlier this year, I got a call from Swapna Krishna, the producer of Pailwaan, asking me to audition for a role in the film.
 I listened to her, but didn't think it was a serious conversation, until I got another call from her office.
 In fact, at the time, I didn't even realise the star power of the leading man Sudeep."